A Water Efficiency Dataset for African Data Centers: Data Collection

 \section{Data Collection}

-We describe how we collect the necessary data to compute the onsite and offsite WUEs, respectively.
+We describe how we collect the necessary data to compute onsite and offsite WUEs, respectively.

-\textbf{Weather data.} For weather data, we first identify five distinct climate regions in Africa: \emph{Rainforest, Savanna, Desert, Steppe, and Mediterranean regions} \cite{africa2024}.
-We then collect weather data from the countries for each climate region, consisting of hourly wet-bulb temperature, humidity, precipitation over one year from August 23, 2023 to August 22, 2024.
-All the weather data is obtained from WeatherAPI \cite{weatherapi2024}, which is collected via ground-based weather stations and satellite imagery.
-We then pick the high and low extremes in terms of the average wet bulb temperature for each region to obtain a representative range.
+\begin{itemize} \item \textbf{Weather data.} For weather data, we first identify five distinct climate regions in Africa: \emph{Rainforest, Savanna, Desert, Steppe, and Mediterranean regions} \cite{africa2024}.
+We then collect weather data from the countries for each climate region, consisting of hourly wet-bulb temperature, humidity, and precipitation over one year from August 23, 2023 to August 22, 2024.
+All the weather data are obtained from WeatherAPI \cite{weatherapi2024}, which collects data via ground-based weather stations and satellite imagery.
+We then pick the high and low extremes in terms of the average wet-bulb temperature for each region to obtain a representative range.
 The selected 11 representative countries are summarized in Table~\ref{tab:climatic_regions}.

-\textbf{Energy fuel mix.} We next collect the energy fuel mix (i.e., the composition of energy fuels) for electricity generation in each selected country sourced from OurWorldInData \cite{owid-energy-mix}.
+\item \textbf{Energy fuel mix.} We collect the energy fuel mix (i.e., the composition of energy fuels) for electricity generation in each selected country sourced from OurWorldInData \cite{owid-energy-mix}.
 Due to the lack of access to fine-grained data, we use annual granularity for estimating the offsite WUE as done in the prior literature \cite{reig2020guidance}.
 Additionally, we need the water intensity of each fuel type in each selected country to compute offsite WUE in \eqref{eq:3}.
 While direct data on the water consumption of various energy fuel types for African countries is lacking, \cite{sanchez2020freshwater} studies water withdrawal and consumption throughout different stages of energy production in Africa.
 Thus, we use \cite{sanchez2020freshwater} to derive the average water intensity for each energy fuel type in Africa.